phidatahq/phidata/README.md

 Phidata is an open source toolkit for building AI products.

-It gives you production-ready AI Apps with 1 command.
-It's designed to provide a paved-path for building AI products to anyone with basic python skills.
+It provides a paved-path for building AI products by giving you pre-built AI Apps that you can run locally using docker or deploy to AWS.

 ## 🎖 Use it to build